timescale/docs/use-timescale/popsql.md

 A PopSQL user account is created for the Timescale project member.
 This user is automatically added to your PopSQL organization.
-Unless you [share the connection within PopSQL](https://docs.popsql.com/docs/shared-connections), this new use must input their own credentials for each service/connection.
+Unless you [share the connection within PopSQL](https://docs.popsql.com/docs/shared-connections), this new user must input their own credentials for each service/connection.

 ### Will using PopSQL affect the performance of my Timescale service?